The 7 Deadly Estro-Sins: Bubbles

 The 'Green Washing' Game

-Now that you understand SLS/SLES have potential health hazards, shouldn't you also learn about the closely related cousin sodium coco sulfate (SCS)?
-Manufacturers claim SCS is a gentler alternative to SLS/SLES but is this the truth or have you just been 'Green Washed'?
-The fact is that SCS is manufactured using some but not all of the same basic chemical process as SLS/SLES.
-It's called a different name than SLS/SLES mainly because when it's produced the manufacturer uses a blend of fatty acids instead of just one fatty acid.
+I recommend you read my blog on sodium coco sulfate (SCS).
+Some manufacturers claim SCS is a gentler alternative to SLS/SLES but is this the truth or have you just been 'Green Washed'?
+SCS is manufactured using some but not all of the same basic chemical process as SLS/SLES.
+SCS has a different name than SLS/SLES mainly because when it's produced the manufacturer uses a blend of fatty acids instead of just one fatty acid.

-Remember, the easiest way to recognize a hormone disrupting body wash, shampoo or dish soap is by the type of bubble it creates.
-Choose products that provide a nice lather and a gentle clean and avoid those that create a never-ending type of foamy bubble.
+Remember, avoiding hormone disrupting personal care products is the best choice for you and your loved ones.
+Choose products that provide a nice lather and a gentle clean and avoid those that create never-ending foamy bubbles.

 Join The Zero Xeno Movement today!